 Experience Alvar Aalto’s modern masterpiece with all your senses.

-On our tour you’ll get to see this wonderful architecture from inside and also furniture and lamps that were designed for this building.
+On our guided tour you’ll get to see this wonderful architecture from inside and also furniture and lamps that were designed for this building.
 Sanatorium was designed to be completely functional – for patients and staff both.
 Even colors follow the function of the room.

 The Foundation for the Rehabilitation of Children and Young People Mannerheim League for Child Welfare started at the Paimio Sanatorium on 1st of April 2014.